jnahuel46/nest-pokedex/README.md

 - `DELETE /pokemon/:id` - Delete a Pokémon
   - Validates MongoDB ID using custom pipe

+### Seed Endpoint

+- `GET /seed` - Populate the database with Pokémon data from PokeAPI
+  - Uses the HTTP adapter to fetch data
+  - Inserts 440 Pokémon records

 ## Features

 ### Custom Pipes
 - `ParseMongoIdPipe`: Validates if the provided ID is a valid MongoDB ObjectId

+### Adapters
+- `FetchAdapter`: Custom HTTP adapter implementing the `HttpAdapter` interface
+  - Provides a generic `get<T>` method for type-safe HTTP requests
+  - Used for fetching data from external APIs (PokeAPI)
+  - Handles error cases and response parsing

 ### Global Configuration
 - Global prefix: `/api/v2`